In short, dry cleaning utilizes solvents to remove to stains and odors. Additionally, this process dissolves grease and oils that water cannot.

 For over 50 years, Hallak has been a couture dry cleaner.
 Over the decades, we have continued to research, train, and adopt the latest technology and solvents.
 If you have questions about your garment care, please feel free to ask your Hallak team member today.

 When carefully controlled, the dry cleaning process should not shrink clothing.
 Hallak has the latest in dry cleaning equipment.
 All technology here is computer controlled with specific programs for each different garment and fabric type.

-Furthermore, our drycleaning technicians have been fully trained.
+Furthermore, our drycleaning technicians have been fully trained on various solvents, machinery, and techniques.
 With years of experience, our team has handled some of the most problematic and difficult fabrics and garments.
 Between testing and the team’s own expertise, you can feel confident leaving your clothes in our care.

 Have you ever heard of this old saying, “Wear it twice, it will clean up nice.”
 While it rhymes, more thought should go into your clothing’s care.

 For garments worn close to your skin (e.g. blouses, pants, shirts), you should follow the same logic used for machine-washable items.
 (Typically, this would mean to clean after one wearing.)
 By the way, Hallak also now offers wash-and-fold.

 Suits, sport coats and layering sweaters can have two or more wearings between cleanings.
 Of course, we strongly suggest inspecting all items prior to returning to your closet.
 If you see a stain, do not wear until the next wearing.